Suru-09/Concur-Stock-Ency-App/README.md

 ```
   Problem: How do we simulate a user request?
   Answer: We are using events, therefore in our application a request is interchangeable with an event.
-          Our preferred framework is RabbitMQ.
+          Our preferred framework is rabbitMQ.
 ```

 ```